Anupam-dagar/Portfolio-Generator/README.md

 # Portfolio-Generator
-A webapp made in Django to generate a portfolio
+A webapp made in Django to generate a portfolio.
 # Generate your portfolio in 3 easy steps:
 1. Login or signup
 2. Enter required details.